CaptainR3DST0NE/HARD-MODE-Sans-Fight/readme.md

-This is a modified version of Jcw87's c2-sans-fight, except with harder attacks.
+This is a modified version of gotoAndDie's c2-sans-fight, which is a modified version of Jcw87's c2-sans-fight, except with harder attacks.
 If you want to see any changes, please go to the gh-pages branch.
 I don't have Construct 2, so I'm not updating this branch.
 All I did was change the attacks, change some text... and clobber the "Infinite Loop Detected" function.
 So that's that.